xiaomi-spes-devs/OTA/README.md

 **Q6: How long can I expect a new release of LineageOS ?**

 Answer: Most likely the following month or a few weeks later if it's not an **HOTFIX** release, you won't have an exact date/time however since I do this out of my free time.

-**Q7: I love your work !
-Can I give you a donation ?**

-Answer: Of course !
-You can simply do your donation at my PayPal [here](https://paypal.me/eliasgheeraert).

 ### Copyrights
 Your warranty is now voided and I am not responsible for any bricks or bootloop.